inspire-group/hydra/README.md

 Following [this](https://github.com/allenai/hidden-networks) work, we modify the convolution layer to have an internal mask.
-We can use masked convolution layer with `--layer-type=subnet`.
+We can use a masked convolution layer with `--layer-type=subnet`.
 The argument `k` refers to the fraction of non-pruned connections.